coala-info/coala-info.github.io/use-cases/tp53-gene-analysis.md

 ### Step 1: Retrieve Gene Coordinates and Extract Variants

 **User Query:**
 > I am analyzing the TP53 gene for potential pathogenic variants.
 Please retrieve the latest gene coordinates from NCBI and extract all known variants for this region from the ClinVar VCF file.
-Save the vcf file to the working directory.

 **Tool Invocation:**
 ```json